trendmicro/cloudone-filestorage-plugins/examples/aws-python-promote-or-quarantine/README.md

 ## Prerequisite

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+- Two S3 Buckets, one for promote and one for quarantine.
 - An IAM role for this Lambda Function that has
   - `AWSLambdaBasicExecutionRole` policy
   - Permission to copy objects from S3 Bucket scanned by File Storage Security into Promote or Quarantine S3 Bucket